bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 ``case class SimulationResult(streamDataList: Seq[StreamData], state: Map[String, Any])`` - contains data elements for each output stream and the state at a certain point in time.

-``case class StreamData(stream: String, partitionDataList: Seq[PartitionData])`` - contains data elements that has been sent in an output stream.
+``case class StreamData(stream: String, partitionDataList: Seq[PartitionData])`` - contains data items that have been sent to an output stream.

-``case class PartitionData(partition: Int, dataList: Seq[AnyRef])`` - contains data elements that has been sent in a partition of an output stream.
+``case class PartitionData(partition: Int, dataList: Seq[AnyRef])`` - contains data elements that have been sent to an output stream partition.

 .. _Module-Environment-Manager-Mock: